 Now that you know how the markup looks for each message row, let’s go into how the spacing is handled between messages.
 The spacing is handled via spacer components, not margins or anything else.

-Each message row will have either a spacer with 2px height, or 7px, or both in some cases.
-In the following figure, the pink elements are 7px spacers, and the yellow one is 2px spacers.
+, or both in some cases.
+In the following figure, the pink elements are 7px

-The top-level container of each message is a flex container with column direction.
+The top-level container of each message is a flex container with column direction

 For instance, here is a screenshot of a quoted message.
 It has both spacers.
-Also, the top-level parent is a flexbox container with flex-direction: column.
+Also, the top-level parent is a flexbox container with flex-direction: column

 Dividers / Separators